MTORC1: Reactive oxygen species

-Reactive oxygen species can damage the DNA and proteins in cells.
+Reactive oxygen species (ROS) can damage DNA and protein.
 A majority of them arise in the mitochondria.

-Deletion of the TOR1 gene in yeast increases cellular respiration in the mitochondria by enhancing the translation of mitochondrial DNA that encodes for the complexes involved in the electron transport chain.
-When this electron transport chain is not as efficient, the unreduced oxygen molecules in the mitochondrial cortex may accumulate and begin to produce reactive oxygen species.
-It is important to note that both cancer cells as well as those cells with greater levels of mTORC1 both rely more on glycolysis in the cytosol for ATP production rather than through oxidative phosphorylation in the inner membrane of the mitochondria.
+Deletion of the TOR1 gene in yeast increases cellular respiration in the mitochondria by enhancing the translation of mitochondrial DNA that encodes for complexes involved in the electron transport chain.
+When this electron transport chain is not as efficient, the unreduced oxygen molecules in the mitochondrial cortex may accumulate and begin to produce ROS.
+Cancer cells as well as those with greater levels of mTORC1 both rely more on glycolysis in the cytosol for ATP production rather than through oxidative phosphorylation in the inner membrane of the mitochondria.

-Inhibition of mTORC1 has also been shown to increase transcription of the NFE2L2 (NRF2) gene, which is a transcription factor that is able to regulate the expression of electrophilic response elements as well as antioxidants in response to increased levels of reactive oxygen species.
+Inhibition of mTORC1 was reported to increase transcription of NFE2L2 (NRF2) gene, which is a transcription factor that regulates the expression of electrophilic response elements and antioxidants in response to increased ROS levels.

-Though AMPK induced eNOS has been shown to regulate mTORC1 in endothelium.
-Unlike the other cell type in endothelium eNOS induced mTORC1 and this pathway is required for mitochondrial biogenesis.
+AMPK-induced eNOS was reported to regulate mTORC1 in endothelium.
+Unlike the other cell type in endothelium, eNOS induced mTORC1.
+This pathway is required for mitochondrial biogenesis.

 Stem cells

-Conservation of stem cells in the body has been shown to help prevent against premature aging. mTORC1 activity plays a critical role in the growth and proliferation of stem cells.
+Conservation of stem cells was reported to help prevent against premature aging. mTORC1 activity plays a critical role in the growth and proliferation of stem cells.
 Knocking out mTORC1 results in embryonic lethality due to lack of trophoblast development.
-Treating stem cells with rapamycin will also slow their proliferation, conserving the stem cells in their undifferentiated condition.
+Treating stem cells with rapamycin slows their proliferation, conserving stem cells in an undifferentiated condition.

-mTORC1 plays a role in the differentiation and proliferation of hematopoietic stem cells.
-Its upregulation has been shown to cause premature aging in hematopoietic stem cells.
-Conversely, inhibiting mTOR restores and regenerates the hematopoietic stem cell line.
-The mechanisms of mTORC1's inhibition on proliferation and differentiation of hematopoietic stem cells has yet to be fully elucidated.
+mTORC1 plays a role in the differentiation and proliferation of hematopoietic stem cells (HSC).
+Its upregulation was reported to cause premature HSC aging.
+Conversely, inhibiting mTOR restores and regenerates them.
+The mechanisms of mTORC1's inhibition of HSCs has yet to be fully elucidated.